peetrike/PWAddins/Docs/en-US/Update-LocalModule.md

 Update-LocalModule -Name MyModule*
 ```

-Looks for modules with name pattern MyModule* and tries to find newer version from registered repositories
+Looks for modules with name pattern MyModule* and tries to find newer version
+from registered repositories.

 ### Example 2